Luthaf/rascaline/docs/src/devdoc/explanations/radial-integral.rst

-:math:`\boldsymbol{r}_{ij}` is split into a factor that contains information about the orientation of this vector, namely :math:`Y_{lm}(\hat{r}_{ij})`, which is just the spherical harmonic evaluated at :math:`\hat{r}_{ij}`, and a remaining part that captures the dependence on the distance of atom :math:`j` from the center atom :math:`i`, namely :math:`I_{nl}(r_{ij})`, which we shall call the radial integral.
+:math:`\boldsymbol{r}_{ij}` is split into a factor that contains information about the orientation of this vector, namely :math:`Y_{lm}(\hat{r}_{ij})`, which is just the spherical harmonic evaluated at :math:`\hat{r}_{ij}`, and a remaining part that captures the dependence on the distance of atom :math:`j` from the central atom :math:`i`, namely :math:`I_{nl}(r_{ij})`, which we shall call the radial integral.
 The radial integral class computes and outputs this radial part :math:`I_{nl}(r_{ij})`.
 Since the angular part is just the usual spherical harmonic, this is the part that also depends on the